 Argo Australia provides real-time observations of the oceans around Australia by maintaining an array of autonomous profiling floats.
 Argo floats measure temperature and salinity from 2000 m depth to the surface every 10 days.
-Data is supplied within 24 hours via the real-time data stream and highly quality-controlled data is available after 6 months as part of the delayed mode data stream.
-Argo provides the essential and in situ data for ocean and climate research and prediction/re-analyses.
+Data is publically available from Global Data Access Centres within 24 hours of collection via the real-time data stream.
+Highly quality-controlled data is available after 12 months as part of the delayed mode data stream.
+Argo provides essential and in situ data for ocean and climate research and prediction/re-analyses.

 The primary goal of the Argo program is to maintain a global array of autonomous profiling floats integrated with other elements of the climate observing system.

 - detect climate variability over seasonal to decadal time-scales including changes in the large-scale distribution of temperature and salinity and in the transport of these properties by large-scale ocean circulation.